-Making medicine from the land is an ancient art with origins in indigenous cultures all over the world.
-In America, where capitalism is king, the needs of a population vastly deprived of accessible healthcare replaced by a rhetoric of worth = performance has led to a breeding ground for all kinds of "medicines" to treat our inability to "perform" which serves only to deplete us further in mind, body and spirit.
-In resistance to this a subculture has been born to reclaim indigenous wisdom and reconnect with the parts of ourselves that long to be recognized as whole.
+The art of making medicine from the land grew from indigenous knowledge systems all over the world.
+Now, deprived of accessible and holistic healthcare, we’re continually told our performance is our worth.
+This ideology has led to the problem of "prescription" to enhance our “performance”.
+Because this method of treatment is to better serve capitalist interests, it only continues to further deplete our mind, body and spirit.
+In resistance to this, a movement has been growing to reclaim ancestral wisdom and reconnect with the parts of ourselves that long to be recognized as a whole.

 Our Seattle based Apothecary

 Offers bulk Ayurvedic and Western Herbs, Tinctures, Teas, Flower + Gemstone